 He or she must meet the academic standards of progress outlined on the next page to stay in the program.
+Are there any other things I should consider before I apply?
 Yes, there are practical considerations, health considerations and legal considerations that you should review before making the decision to choose medical laboratory technology as a career: